-• Applicant Identifier box should be filled in with the submitting Institution's Control Number.

-- State Application Identifier is not applicable. - Block 1 Type of Submission.
+- Applicant Identifier box should be filled in with the submitting Institution's Control Number. - State Application Identifier is not applicable. - Block 1 Type of Submission.
 For all submissions, the "Application" box should be chosen.
 For changes that must be made after the original submission, the complete application package must be resubmitted, with the "Changed/Corrected Application" box checked and the Grants.gov tracking number entered in Block 4 Federal Identifier. - Block 3 Date Received by State is not applicable. - Block 4 Federal Identifier Box.
 Populated by Grants.gov for an original application.
-If "Changed/Corrected Application" is entered in Block 1, manually enter the Grants.gov tracking number (i.e., the Grant ID Number assigned to the original application). - Block 5 Applicant Information.
+If "Changed/Corrected Application" is entered in Block 1, then manually enter the Grants.gov tracking number (i.e., the Grant ID Number assigned to the original application).

+- Block 5 Applicant Information.
 This is the information for the Applicant Organization, not an individual.
 The "Person to be contacted on matters involving this application" is the CR or Business Official.
 This is not the Project Director (PD)/Principal Investigator (PI). - Block 6 Employer Identification.
 Enter the Employer Identification Number (EIN) or Tax Identification Number (TIN) as assigned by the Internal Revenue Service.
-If applying from a foreign institution, enter 44-444444. - Block 7 Type of Applicant.
+If applying from a foreign institution, enter 44-4444444. - Block 7 Type of Applicant.
 This is for the Applicant Organization, not an individual.
 This is not the PD or PI. - Block 8 Type of Application.
 For all submissions, the "New" box must be chosen. - Block 9 Name of Federal Agency.
 Populated by Grants.gov. - Block 10 Catalog of Federal Domestic Assistance Number.
 Populated by Grants.gov. - Block 11 Descriptive Title of Applicant's Project.
 Enter a brief descriptive title of the project. - Block 12 Areas Affected by Project.
 List the largest political entities affected by the project (e.g., state, county, city).
 Enter N/A for not applicable. - Block 13 Proposed Project.
 The start date should be 9 months to a year from the deadline for application submission for this award mechanism. - Block 14 Congressional Districts Of.
 If applying from a foreign institution, enter "00-000" for both applicant and project. - Block 15 Project Director/Principal Investigator Contact Information.
-The Initiating PI should be named as the Project Director/Principle Investigator on his or her application, while the Partnering PI(s) should be named as the Project Director/Principle Investigator on his or her application submission. - Block 16 Estimated Project Funding.
-Enter the total funds (direct + indirect costs) requested for the entire performance period of the project.

-- Block 17 Is Application Subject to Review by State Executive Order 12372 Process?
+Enter information for the individual (PI) responsible for the overall scientific and technical direction of this application. - Block 16 Estimated Project Funding.
+Enter the total funds (direct + indirect costs) requested for the entire performance period of the project. - Block 17 Is Application Subject to Review by State Executive Order 12372 Process?
 Choose option "b.
 NO, program is not covered by E.O.12372." - Block 18 Complete Certification.
 Check "I agree" box to provide the required certifications and assurances. - Block 19 Authorized Organizational Representative (AOR).
 The AOR is the individual with the organizational authority to sign for an application.
 The "signature of AOR" is not an actual signature and is automatically completed upon submission of the electronic application package.
-Paper copies of applications will not be accepted. - Block 20 Pre-application.
+Hard copies of applications will not be accepted. - Block 20 Pre-application.
 Do not attach any documents to this block.